-Here is a tester for on-board testing of IR receiver modules used for remote control of TV sets and VCD players.
+Here is an IR receiver module tester for on-board testing of IR modules used for remote control of TV sets and VCD players.
 The circuit is very simple and can also function as a remote tester.

 IR receiver modules are miniature IR receivers sensitive to pulsed infrared rays.
 These have a pin photo-diode and a preamplifier stage encased in an epoxy case that acts as the IR filter.
 Internally, the module has an AGC, band-pass filter, demodulator and control circuit.
 Its output has a bipolar transistor with 80- to 100-kilo-ohm resistor in the collector.
 Normally, the collector output of the transistor is high and gives 5V at 5 mA.
 The output of the module is active-low and hence it sinks current when the pin photo-diode senses the presence of pulsed IR rays.